A delicious and crunchy salty-sweet coconut almond granola recipe that's so quick and easy. It's the perfect topper for fruit, yogurt, or ice cream!

 - Salt - Don't skip the salt (unless you use salted nuts)!

-- Use your favorite nut.
-Pecans, walnuts, and hazelnuts would all be delicious.
+- Nuts.
+Pecans, walnuts, and hazelnuts would all work great in place of almonds.

-- Add dried fruit.
-Dried blueberries, cranberries, and/or cherries would all work great.
-Just add them in after done baking.
+- Dried fruit.
+Dried blueberries, cranberries, and/or cherries would all work well; add them in after granola is done baking.

-- Add spices.
+- Spices.
 Warm spices like cinnamon, cardamom, nutmeg, or ginger would all taste amazing.

-- Add chocolate.
-Mix in a handful of chocolate chips or chopped dark chocolate for a more indulgent treat.
+- Chocolate.
+After the granola has cooled completely, mix in a handful of chocolate chips or chopped dark chocolate for a more indulgent treat.

-🥄 How To Make This Coconut Almond Granola Recipe
+🥄 How To Make Homemade Coconut Almond Granola

 In a separate bowl, combine maple syrup, oil and salt.
 Add oil mixture to oats mixture and stir until combined.